-When Koni Rairoa returned to the Cook Islands, the country of her birth, in 2000 she admits learning the local language wasn’t a priority.
-Six years later she returned to Auckland, and as the years went by, the desire to learn Cook Islands Maori grew.
+A desire to learn her native language is driving Koni Rairoa to create a language preservation tool.
+When Koni lived in the Cook Islands, the country of her birth, she admits learning the language wasn’t a priority.
+She’s in Auckland now with a family of her own, and as the years go by, her desire to learn Cook Island Maori continues to grow.

-“We want to provide an intuitive piece of technology, customised by the user to empower them to speak their language with confidence, using it regularly in a seamless way.
+“We want to provide an intuitive piece of technology that empowers users to speak their language with confidence,” Koni says.

 ”At a personal level,” she adds, “this journey has helped me discover my passion.
 I can see it helping so many other Pacific people rediscover their language.”